sabre-io/Baikal/README.md

 ```

-And then open http://localhost:8000 in your web browser.
+And then open <http://localhost:8000> in your web browser.

 Log in using the default account created during initialization (username: **admin**, password: **password**).

 First thing to do then is to change your password (Upper right corner of the screen: **My profile**).

-## Production usage
+## Packaging for release

-Before production usage, if you modified the frontend apps (located in `web/apps/`), make sure to build them:
+If you modified the frontend apps (located in `web/apps/`), make sure to build them before release:

 ```sh
 # Build the calendar client (emberjs with embercli)